Jim Laslavic

-Jim "Laz" Laslavic (/ˈlæzləvɪk/ LAz-lə-vik; born October 24, 1951) is a former American Football linebacker who played ten seasons in the National Football League.
-He is a retired sportscaster for KNSD in San Diego and a former radio announcer for KIOZ.
-He lives in Coronado, California with his wife, Susan.
+Jim "Laz" Laslavic (/ˈlæzləvɪk/ LAz-lə-vik; born October 24, 1951) is an American former professional football player who was a linebacker for 10 seasons in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions.

+Laslavic is a retired sportscaster for KNSD in San Diego and a former radio announcer for KIOZ.
+He lives in Coronado, California, with his wife, Susan.
 Together, they raised two kids, Hayley (born 1986) and James (born 1988).
 Laslavic is a member of Phi Gamma Delta fraternity.

+In 2024, he will be included in Croatian American Sports Hall of Fame.